awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Permissions required for Application Auto Scaling API actions<a name="application-auto-scaling-actions-permissions"></a>

 The following policies grant permissions for common use cases when calling Application Auto Scaling API\.
-Refer to this section when setting up [Access control](auth-and-access-control.md#access-control) and writing permissions policies that you can attach to an IAM user or role\.
-Each policy grants access to all or some of the Application Auto Scaling API actions\.
-You also need to make sure that the IAM user or role has a permissions policy for the target service and CloudWatch \(see the next section for details\)\.
+Refer to this section when writing identity\-based policies\.
+Each policy grants permissions to all or some of the Application Auto Scaling API actions\.
+You also need to make sure that end users have permissions for the target service and CloudWatch \(see the next section for details\)\.

-The following permissions policy grants access to all Application Auto Scaling API actions\.
+The following identity\-based policy grants permissions to all Application Auto Scaling API actions\.

 ```
 {